-Plan your visit to Plitvice Lakes National Park
+Plan your visit to Plitvice Lakes National Park: Tips, locations & timings

 Plitvice Lakes National Park is Croatia's most iconic natural attraction, known for its 16 turquoise lakes, over 90 waterfalls, forested hiking trails, and clear, interconnected water bodies.
 Whether you’re planning a short day trip or a planned nature escape, this guide will help you plan every detail—from ticket options and top attractions to entrance logistics, travel tips, accommodations, and more.